luxfi/LPs/LPs/lp-7336-k-chain-keymanagementvm-specification.md

 ## Backwards Compatibility

-K-Chain is a new subnet; no backwards compatibility concerns.
+K-Chain is a new chain; no backwards compatibility concerns.

 ### Integration with Existing Chains